aangelsalazarr/energy-report-summarization/README.md

 # energy-report-summarization
-Purpose of this project is to efficiently summarize energy reports from the well known organizations and entities that regularly publish report.
+Purpose of this project is to efficiently summarize energy reports from the well known organizations and entities that regularly publish analysis, projections, etc.

 ## Energy Related Entities
 - [EIA Analysis & Projections](https://www.eia.gov/analysis/)